Stocks Rise, Led by Tech, Materials Sectors

-Rallying technology shares helped put the Nasdaq Composite on course for its second straight session of gains.
+Rallying technology shares lifted the Nasdaq Composite to its second straight session of gains Monday.

 Continue Reading Below